-- 3. Examples of the order of fencers of the same nationality in a pool of six: - a) When a pool contains, among its six fencers, - two fencers of the same nationality A, or - two fencers of the same nationality A and two of the same nationality B, the fencers' names are placed on the pool sheet in such a way that those of the same nationality fence each other in their first bout and the order of bouts of a pool of six is that shown in Article 0.14 above.
+- 3. Examples of the order of fencers of the same nationality in a pool of six: - a) When a pool contains, among its six fencers, - two fencers of the same nationality A, or - two fencers of the same nationality A and two of the same nationality B, or - two fencers of the same nationality A, two of the same nationality B, and two of the same nationality C, the fencers' names are placed on the pool sheet in such a way that those of the same nationality fence each other in their first bout and the order of bouts of a pool of six is that shown in Article 0.14 above.